 Deckare (2014) was a special project featuring songs inspired by Swedish crime novels, creating a dark and sometimes disturbing picture of what was then Swanski’s country of residence.
 Musically it was a mosaic of styles.
 There were a couple of ambient tracks, but also synth pop and a wild piece of industrial noise.
 Again, La Gouzel collaborated on a few of its tracks.

 The album was followed only six months later by Zafari.
 Drawing from his own personal and extensive life-experience, Zafari was dedicated to youthful rebellion; its moods range from sinister to sentimental and from melancholic to mysterious.
 Probably the most “difficult” Swanski album to date, yet his personal favourite.

 In 2015, Swanski returned to Belgium.
 He took time off from music to spend on writing, and had to deal with hackers who stuffed his websites with porn videos, which cost him fans and exposure.
 However, he is now about to return with a new album full of stripped-down pieces of experimental music, due for release autumn 2016.

-“Half of it is sweet and romantic, the other half raw and unpolished.
-Some of my fans will hate it, others will love it.
+“Half of it sounds bittersweet and wistful, the other half raw and unsettling.
+There’s no singing and nothing to dance to.
+No doubt, some, including people who love my older work, will hate it.
 No problem.
 I take pride in alienating people from me”, he says with a smile.
 “Seriously, being unpredictable is an essential part of everything I do.
 I’m not doing this for a living, it’s something I simply have to do to stay sane.”